PiranitaGomez/HRStreamer/README.md

 ### Issue 2: LSL stream not detected by Unity
 - Disable the firewall or adjust its settings to allow LSL traffic.

-For more help with the network issues, check out the [LSL Network Troubleshooting Guide](https://labstreaminglayer.readthedocs.io/info/network-connectivity.html#wireless-connections).
+For more help with networking related issues, check out the [LSL Network Troubleshooting Guide](https://labstreaminglayer.readthedocs.io/info/network-connectivity.html#wireless-connections).